matthewmorrone/diachron-db/README.md

 + create look up table that returns all phones of a given abbreviation
 + then filter for only those that belong to a specific language

+#### Refactoring:
++ when modifying something and that something already exists, merge rather than reject

+#### Known Bugs:
++ figure out what's going on with the tagify error (open segments modal, close, then open languages modal)

 ### Possible Enhancements:
 + calculate inventories from ancestral inventory and rules through data interface
 + editing nodes and vertices updates database?